art-from-the-machine/Mantella/README.md

 As Mantella accesses and writes to files within your Skyrim folder, it is unlikely to work correctly if you have Skyrim stored in Program Files.
 Please ensure that you have Skyrim stored outside of this folder (Such as C:\Games\Steam for example).

-### MantellaSoftware
+### Mantella Software
 Extract this folder somewhere convenient to you.

-### MantellaSpell.zip
+### Mantella Spell
-This zip file can be installed in the same way as other mods.
-If you haven't installed a mod manually before, on Mod Organizer 2 there is a disc icon on the top left corner of the UI where you can point to the zipped mod MantellaSpell.zip to install.
-For Vortex, you should be able to drag the zipped mod into the Vortex panel.
+This file can be installed in the same way as other mods with your mod manager.

 ### xVASynth